archivesunleashed/archivesunleashed.org/content/aut/lesson.md

 ## Installation and Use {#installation}

 This lesson only requires one dependency: [Docker](https://www.docker.com/get-docker).
+You can follow our instructions to install Docker [here](/docker-install).

 Later in this lesson, we use the networking tool [Gephi](https://gephi.org/).